ska-sa/spead2/doc/dev-recv-chunk-group.rst

 new chunk until an old chunk is flushed e.g., if there is a fixed pool of chunks rather than dynamic allocation.

-Each chunk has a reference count, indicating the number of streams that still have the chunk in their window.
-This reference count is non-atomic since it is protected by the group's mutex.
-When the group wishes to evict a chunk, it first needs to wait for the reference count of the head chunk to drop to zero.
-It needs a way to be notified that it should try again, which is provided by a condition variable.
-Using a condition variable (rather than, say, replacing the simple reference count with a semaphore) allows the group mutex to be dropped while waiting, which prevents the deadlocks that might otherwise occur if the mutex was held while waiting and another stream was attemping to lock the group mutex to make forward progress.
+The group keeps its own copy of the head pointers (oldest heap) from the individual streams, protected by the group mutex rather than the stream mutexes.
+This allows the group to track the oldest chunk that any stream owns or may potentially own in future (``min_head_chunk``).
+When the group wishes to evict a chunk, it first needs to wait for ``min_head_chunk`` to become greater than the ID of the chunk to be evicted.
+The wait is achieved using a condition variable that is notified whenever ``min_head_chunk`` increases.
+This allows the group mutex to be dropped while waiting, which prevents the deadlocks that might otherwise occur if the mutex was held while waiting and another stream was attemping to lock the group mutex to make forward progress.

 In lossless eviction mode, this is all that is needed, although it is non-trivial to see that this won't deadlock with all the streams sitting in